MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 Options that require an Azure Information Protection P2 subscription are identified in the portal.

-If you have a mix of subscriptions for users for your tenant, it is your responsibility to make sure that users do not download configuration options that their account is not licensed to use.
-When you configure options that not all users have a license for, use scoped policies or a registry setting so that the users do not have unlicensed features:
+If your organization has a mix of subscriptions, it is your responsibility to make sure that users do not use features that their account is not licensed to use.
+The Azure Information Protection client does not do license checking and enforcement.
+When you configure options that not all users have a license for, use scoped policies or a registry setting to ensure that your organization stays in compliance with your licenses:

-- **When you have a mix of users who have Azure Information Protection P1 and P2 licenses**: For users who have a P2 license, create and use one or more [scoped policies](configure-policy-scope.md) when you configure options that require an Azure Information Protection P2 license.
+- **When your organization has a mix of Azure Information Protection P1 and Azure Information Protection P2 licenses**: For users who have a P2 license, create and use one or more [scoped policies](configure-policy-scope.md) when you configure options that require an Azure Information Protection P2 license.
 Make sure that your global policy does not contain options that require an Azure Information Protection P2 license.

-- **When you have a mix of users who have the Office 365 license and these users do not have an Azure Information Protection license, and users who do have an Azure Information Protection license**: Edit the registry as described in the admin guide for the following customization: [Configure protection-only mode when your organization has a mix of licenses](../rms-client/client-admin-guide-customizations.md#configure-protection-only-mode-when-your-organization-has-a-mix-of-licenses).
+- **When your organization has a subscription for Azure Information Protection but some users have only a license for Office 365 that includes the Azure Rights Management service**: For the users who do not have a license for Azure Information Protection, edit the registry on their computers so they do not download the Azure Information Protection policy.
+For instructions, see the admin guide for the following customization: [Enforce protection-only mode when your organization has a mix of licenses](../rms-client/client-admin-guide-customizations.md#configure-protection-only-mode-when-your-organization-has-a-mix-of-licenses).

 For more information about the subscriptions, see [What subscription do I need for Azure Information Protection and what features are included?](../get-started/faqs.md#what-subscription-do-i-need-for-azure-information-protection-and-what-features-are-included)